JoergFiedler/freebsd-jail-host/README.md

 Example Playbook
 ----------------

-Playbook example which need to be overriden if this role is used to setup a EC2 instance.
+Playbook example with overriden defaults to use this role to setup a EC2 instance.

     - hosts: servers
       roles: